TheoKleman/gulp/README.md

 **We highly recommand to use this file tree**

-But you also can set your own paths configurations in `config/general.config.js`
+But you also can set your own configurations in `config/general.config.js`

 ```
 project